-Using the phrase "pain management for Fibromyalgia" I did a Google search to see how many articles were written about it.
-The list returned over 5,000 in results, with a lot of medical sites, as well as real people who wrote real medical articles.
+Using the phrase "pain management for Fibromyalgia" I did a Google search to see how many articles were written about the topic.
+The list returned over 5,000 in results, with a lot of medical sites written by bots, as well as some written by real people.

 In my search results, because many entries were already published articles, not just advertisements, I knew there was good interest in Fibromyalgia.

 But the question begs: do I really want to write on that topic since the results were saturated with hundreds of articles?

 Where is my article going to rank with all that competition?